KNU-BrainAI/knu-brainai.github.io/README.md

-# BrainAI Lab at Kyungpook National University
+# Brain AI Lab at Kyungpook National University

 This repository is for our lab website.